- Majors & Minors

 While pursuing the minor, students will examine the qualities needed to serve as ethically trustworthy and competent leaders in a wide variety of venues, such as business, government, community, and the non-profit sector.
 To complete the minor students are required to serve in at least one leadership position on campus (e.g. as a resident assistant, a member of the Student Government Association, president of a club, officer of a sorority/fraternity, captain of a sports team, participant in ROTC, etc.).

 Minor in Leadership.
-Students minoring in leadership complete with grades of C- or higher 18 semester hours, including LSHP-502 Leadership Seminar and one course from each of the following areas:
+Students minoring in leadership complete 18 semester hours with grades of C- or higher, including LSHP-502 Leadership Seminar and one course from each of the areas listed below.

 PHIL-122 Resolving Moral Conflicts